elastic/beats/CONTRIBUTING.md

 ### Update Dependencies

-Godeps allows to update all dependencies at once.
+Godep allows to update all dependencies at once.
 We DON'T do that.
 If a dependency is updated, the newest dependency must be loaded into the `$GOPATH` through either using